lena-lin/cta_transient_search/README.md

 - Installation of functions for exponential and exponential light curves (See Templates in */Plots*)
 - Variable setting of the transient start time depending on the selected template
 - Randomized selection of the template / the light curve shape
-- Check influence of noise
+- Check influence of noise / Uncertainties in template func
 - Comparison of Crab and transient peak fluxes --> Restriction of Crab Unit Flare(See examples 2 CU and 0.3 CU in */Plots*)
 - Lowering and Changing of alter threshold
+- Visualizing unfluence of wavelettrafo on trigger citerion/time
 - Tests : distance transient - steady source, time distance of tweo transients, strength of the transient in CUs, Threshold, sliding window gap....